philsegeler/OxygenEngine2/README.md

 We now embark on the great journey of actually integrating the new Lexer and Parser into OxygenEngine, i.e. rewriting the Interpreter while leaving it's interface unchanged

+2020/12/25 - philsegeler

+Changed user-facing API of OE to starting with ```oe::``` and using underscores instead of camelCase-like naming conventions + fixes in renderer.

 ## Initial TODO list for philsegeler
 This should get the project started again with the basics working, so as to be able to add **actual** new features.